US Stock Indices End Mixed as Traders Weigh Retail Profits - ExBulletin

 Nvidia jumped 8.3% for the biggest gain in the S&P 500 after the maker of graphics chips for games and artificial intelligence reported strong financial results in the third quarter.
 Other chipmakers have also gained ground.
 Advanced Micro Devices grew 2.4% and Micron Technology 2.1%.

 Companies that depend on consumer spending on goods and services have also performed well following strong retail earnings reports.
-Macys jumped 21.2% after the department store chain handily beat Wall Streets’ third-quarter profit forecast.
-Kohls also reported encouraging profits and jumped 10.6%.
+Macy’s jumped 21.2% after the department store chain significantly beat Wall Street’s profit forecast for the third quarter.
+Kohl’s also reported encouraging earnings and jumped 10.6%.

 Financial companies have suffered some of the biggest losses.
 American Express fell 1.9% and insurer Aflac fell 1.8%.